 And then there’re the night trees, themselves.
 Although harmless in their dormant state, they are easily awakened by even the faintest light.
 And if they soak up too much light and awaken fully, their coiling branches will drag anything that passes beneath them up into their skeletal canopy to be devoured.

 Although the Wood is a single, inconceivably large forest, it does have specific features scattered throughout it.
 There are crossroads, where the living worlds meet and time becomes muddled.
 Then there are the countless ruins of fallen civilizations.
-They say there are entire cities rotting away out there, some of them home to unspeakable things.
+Entire cities lie rotting away out there, some of them home to unspeakable things.
 There are also the vast stomping grounds, areas spanning incredible distances that have been trampled into empty wastelands.
 At the farthest reaches of the forest, there is the noxious, swamp-like rim, from which even the dead can’t return.
 And beyond that, the shores of the toxic Oblivion, itself.
 And then there are the Denselands, where reality has been folded over on itself so many times that even the bizarre physics of the Wood are broken.

 The Wood is a graveyard for dead worlds.
 Everything that ever was but no longer is ended up there.
 And it stands to reason that much of it is still there somewhere.
 Treasures.
 Artifacts.
 Lost knowledge.
 Objects of incredible power.
 All of it can theoretically be found, if one only knew where to look and how to get there.